xsintill/vscode-angular1-component-generator/README.md

 Command "New test" creates the following file:
 - [test folder]/[path]/`test-name.test.ts`

+Command "New config route" creates the following file:
+- [path]/`config-route-name.config.route.ts`

 ## Usage

 - Right click on the file or folder in the explorer
-- Select "New Component", "New service", "New test" or "New directive"
+- Select "New Component", "New service", "New test", "New directive" or "New config route"
 - Enter namespace name in the pop up in camelCase
-- Enter the name for the component, service, test or directive in the pop up in camelCase
+- Enter the name for the component, service, test, directive or config route in the pop up in camelCase

 ![Use Extension](assets/tutorial/createComponent.gif)